Maester-Khris/remote-monitoring/djangobackend/archoverview.md

+## cloud architecture deployment component
+- EKS Cluster
+- EC2 node for cluster worker nodes: django app, celery worker, celery beat
+- Fargate instance for djangoapp migration job
+- EFS IA tier as shared volume (between nginx and django app)
+- EBS gp3 for redis volume
+- ec2 t3 small for mysql server, celery worker, celery beat

+Node Group Size	Recommendation
+EC2 Instances	2–3 t3.medium or t3.small
+Capacity	Enough to run:
+- 3 Django pods
+- 1 Celery Worker
+- 1 Celery Beat
+- 1 MySQL pod
+- 1 Redis pod
+- 1 NGINX pod

+questions
+- how is nginx deployed
+- is ec2 T2.micro instance with 10gb enough for mysql server 8
+- the local cluster deployment integra a 3 replica for the django app with a loadbalancer service how will the be deployed inside the eks cluster

 ## System design phases
 Here’s a **step-by-step plan** to transform your local dev infrastructure into a production-grade AWS deployment using **EKS (Kubernetes), NGINX, S3, and RDS MySQL**: